ddev/ddev/docs/content/users/usage/architecture.md

 `web-build` directory
 : Can be used to provide a [custom Dockerfile](../extend/customizing-images.md) for the web container.

+`web-entrypoint.d` directory
+: Custom scripts (named `*.sh`) in this directory will be run during web container startup, before the php-fpm server or other daemons are run.
+This is an advanced topic, so don't put anything here unless you know why you're doing it.
+It's useful for introducing environment variables into the context of the nginx and php-fpm servers, for example.

 `xhprof` directory
 : Contains the `xhprof_prepend.php` file that can be used to customize [xhprof](../debugging-profiling/xhprof-profiling.md) behavior for different types of websites.